aaronsxzhao/my_ai_powered_trading_assistant/README.md

 python -m app.main web

 # 5. Open http://localhost:8000 in your browser
+#    - Register a new account or sign in
+#    - All your trades are private to your account

 # 6. To stop the application:
 #    Press Ctrl+C in the terminal, or run: